Reviewed by Robert Gardiner, Director, Alberta Ticket FighterLast reviewed

 Fort McMurray is a commercial driving town.
-A significant share of the tickets we see from the region involve commercial vehicles, drivers on Highway 63, and workers whose employment depends on a clean abstract.
-For these drivers, the realistic cost of a conviction is rarely the fine — it is the long-term abstract and insurance impact, and sometimes the employment consequence.
+A significant share of the tickets we see from the region involve commercial vehicles (Class 1, Class 3), drivers on Highway 63 between Fort McMurray and the rest of Alberta, and workers whose employment depends on a clean driving abstract.
+For these drivers, the realistic cost of a conviction is rarely the fine — it is the long-term abstract impact, the CVOR exposure for the carrier, the insurance treatment at the next renewal, and sometimes the employment consequence when a periodic abstract gets flagged.

-What we work on for Fort McMurray drivers
+What we work on for Fort McMurray and Wood Buffalo drivers

 What we tend to see on Fort McMurray files

 Highway 63 — the corridor between Fort McMurray and the rest of Alberta — produces the largest share of files we work on for this region.
-A meaningful portion are speeding allegations on the return leg of a fly-in/fly-out shift, when fatigue and the uniform two-lane geometry both push speed up without the driver realising it.
+A meaningful portion are speeding allegations on the return leg of a fly-in/fly-out shift, when fatigue and the uniform two-lane highway geometry both push speed up without the driver realising it.
 The defence on those usually starts with the calibration record and the timing of the alleged observation.
+Stunting allegations (50+ km/h over) on Highway 63 come up enough each year to be worth flagging: those carry an immediate vehicle seizure and a 7-day driver-licence suspension on the spot, regardless of eventual outcome.

-Distance is the practical complication.
-Drivers commuting on a rotation often cannot attend court appearances in Fort McMurray in person, and that is precisely the kind of file where having a representative attend is most useful.
+Distance is the practical complication that shapes most Fort McMurray files.
+Drivers commuting on a rotation often cannot attend court appearances in Fort McMurray in person, and that is precisely the kind of file where having a representative attend on the driver’s behalf does the most work.
+The Edmonton and Fort McMurray Court Houses are far enough apart that travel for a single first-appearance hearing is rarely the right call.

 No obligation